 Practice is more than working methods: it’s the context, marketing, and creative space that maintain creative work.
 Contemporary Practice introduces students to the foundations, variety, and tools of a professional practice.
 Students upgrade websites and documentation, enter contests, and create professional presentations of their work.
 Classes consist of lectures, student presentations, and guest speakers from a wide range of disciplines.

-Choose 3 BFA studio courses to take as electives.
+Choose BFA studio courses to take as electives; amount determined by your major.

 Key to the creative and critical growth of the engaged, successful artist is participation in a culture of writing and inquiry.
 Students in this course focus on the kinds of writing they will encounter and produce in their coursework at MCAD and as creative professionals.
 Regular writing workshops allow students to concentrate on experiential and practical approaches to writing.
 Students explore a variety of texts and objects through class assignments, and then develop clear compelling essays employing a variety of rhetorical and narrative strategies.